Foreign Business Ownership in the Philippines

 This was because of a broad interpretation of the term “public utilities” which the law specifically reserved for Filipino-owned and controlled companies.[ii]

-The Supreme Court previously conflated the two terms, despite their being found in different laws, and it was in light of this understanding that the protectionist provisions in the 1987 Constitution were crafted.
+The Supreme Court previously used the two terms to refer to the same thing, despite their being found in different laws, and it is from this perspective that the protectionist provisions in the 1987 Constitution were crafted.

 Thus, companies engaged in “public services” such as telecommunications, freight or carrier transport, railway operations, and others were all considered to fall within the language of “public utilities” which were excluded from foreign control or investment.